The opportunity for contactless in the UK

 Many of the things people fear, such as fraudsters using mobile payment terminals to “skim” the details from your card, are in reality incredibly unlikely.
 And if you do suspect you might be a victim of fraud, then Visa’s Zero Liability Policy provides a guarantee that you won't be held responsible for any unauthorised payments made with your card or card details.

 Contactless payments are popular and secure.
 With many small businesses having had a challenging past year, it’s going to be crucial that footfall returns as soon as possible.
-Raising the limits could help retailers, especially many small stores, get back on their feet by increasing sales and in turn contribute to our economic recovery.
+The new £100 limit will help retailers, especially many small stores, get back on their feet by increasing sales and in turn contribute to our economic recovery.

 2 Statista (2020)